Midnight in a Toy Shop

 Midnight in a Toy Shop is a 1930 Silly Symphonies animated short film directed by Wilfred Jackson and produced by Walt Disney Productions.

 Summary

-It's hard living your everyday life in the middle of a snowstorm.
-But life is not that harsh with this little spider, the protagonist of this short film, that discovers a world full of magic and wonders once entered into a toy store just at the stroke of midnight.
+It's hard living everyday life in the middle of a snowstorm, but life is not that harsh with this little spider, the protagonist of this short film, that discovers a world full of magic and wonders once entered into a toy store just at the stroke of midnight.